Adtralza

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if tralokinumab passes into breast milk.
-If you are breast-feeding and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: The safety and effectiveness of using this medication have not been established for children.
+Children: The safety and effectiveness of using this medication have not been established for children younger than 12 years of age.

 What Other Drugs Could Interact With This Medication?

-If you are taking any of these medications, speak with your doctor or pharmacist.
+If you are taking other medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to:

-stop taking one of the medications,
+• stop taking one of the medications,

-change one of the medications to another,
+• change one of the medications to another,

-change how you are taking one or both of the medications, or
+• change how you are taking one or both of the medications, or

-leave everything as is.
+• leave everything as is.

 An interaction between two medications does not always mean that you must stop taking one of them.
 Speak to your doctor about how any drug interactions are being managed or should be managed.

-Medications other than those listed above may interact with this medication.
-Tell your doctor or prescriber about all prescription, over the counter (non-prescription), and herbal medications you are taking.
+Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications you are taking.
 Also tell them about any supplements you take.
 Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.

 All material copyright MediResource Inc. 1996 – 2024.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/drug/getdrug/Adtralza